WICG/attribution-reporting-api/AGGREGATE.md

 ### Attribution trigger registration

-Trigger registration will also adds two new fields to the JSON dictionary of the [`Attribution-Reporting-Register-Trigger` header](https://github.com/WICG/conversion-measurement-api/blob/main/EVENT.md#triggering-attribution):
+Trigger registration will also add two new fields to the JSON dictionary of the [`Attribution-Reporting-Register-Trigger` header](https://github.com/WICG/conversion-measurement-api/blob/main/EVENT.md#triggering-attribution):
 ```jsonc